National Hurricane Center issues first tropical weather alert of the season

-Hurricane season officially begins on June 1, but the National Hurricane Center (NHC) issued their first Tropical Weather Outlook of the season today for a storm in the eastern North Pacific.
+ST. PETERSBURG, Fla. — Hurricane season officially begins on June 1, but the National Hurricane Center (NHC) issued its first tropical weather outlook of the season for a storm in the eastern North Pacific.

-A Special Tropical Weather Outlook has been issued for an area of disturbed weather southwest of Mexico.
-This system has a medium (60%) chance of becoming a short-lived tropical depression or tropical storm over the next several days.
+A special tropical weather outlook has been issued for an area of disturbed weather southwest of Mexico.
+This system has a medium (70%) chance of becoming a short-lived tropical depression or tropical storm over the next several days.

 That information will be published here beginning at 8 a.m.
 ET that day.